FAQs about Therapy

 What if I change my mind about wanting therapy?

 The only commitment in therapy is to yourself.
 We do ask that you give at least a 24-hour notice when canceling sessions, but there is no contract about being in therapy for any length of time.

 I’ve never done therapy.
 How does it work?

 Therapy is a process of expressing our thoughts, feeling and emotions.
 When we feel seen and heard, without critical judgment, it helps us to feel better about ourselves.
 We can gain insight into our lives by talking things through with a professional therapist.
 Once we feel accepted for who we are it often enables us to make changes.
 Therapy offers many skills and resources that will help you create the change that you are wanting.

 Will therapy still work if somebody doesn’t want to be there?

 It definitely can.
 Sometimes people come to therapy because others in their life encourage them to seek help.
 They may not believe that they need help, or they may disagree about what the problem is and who is responsible.
-My job is to get to know my clients so that I can understand their experience.
-I use a non-judgmental and empathic approach that supports people in reflecting on their thoughts, feelings and behavior without being confrontational.
+Our job is to get to know our clients so that we can understand their experience.
+We use a non-judgmental and empathic approach that supports people in reflecting on their thoughts, feelings and behavior without being confrontational.
 Often, people’s defenses lower when they feel accepted.

 Are you able to help my child if they won’t talk about what's bothering them?

 Great question!
-I have many creative, fun and gentle techniques that I utilize when working with clients who don’t want to talk or don’t have the words to express themselves.
+We have many creative, fun and gentle techniques that we utilize when working with clients who don’t want to talk or don’t have the words to express themselves.
 We don’t have to talk for a therapy session to be effective.
 Clients can process their thoughts and emotions through music, therapeutic games, art, stories, and play.